 Surrender Rules in Blackjack

-We already mentioned there are two versions of this rule, namely late and early surrender.
-Late surrender is far more common than early surrender, and you can find it in various online blackjack releases by major software studios like Playtech.
-So what is the difference between the two types of surrender?
-It all comes down to what happens when the dealer’s exposed card is a ten or an ace.
+We already mentioned that there are two versions of this rule: early surrender and late surrender.
+Late surrender is far more common than early surrender, and you will find it in many online blackjack releases from major software studios such as Playtech.
+But what, exactly, is the difference between the two?
+It comes down to what happens when the dealer’s exposed card is a ten or an ace.

 Early Surrender